SCUT-AILab/BPAI-Net/README.md

 We support experimenting with two publicly available datasets for driver behavior recognition: Drive&Act and PCL-BDB.
 Here are some steps to download these two datasets.

 Drive&Act: you can download it from the [Drive&Act website](https://www.driveandact.com/ ).
-The skeleton data can be obtained from Baidu cloud (URL: https://pan.baidu.com/s/1Ia3OyVmNL0Ql6VWzIa6h8w  password: on7x)
+The skeleton data can be obtained from Baidu cloud (URL: https://pan.baidu.com/s/1Ia3OyVmNL0Ql6VWzIa6h8w  password: on7x).
+When you download and unpack the dataset, you should configure the path of dataset in opts.py file, such as "--root", "--train_split" and so on.

 PCL-BDB: We will release PCL-BDB dataset soon.